riscv-steel/riscv-steel/docs/source/getting-started.md

-## What is RISC-V Steel?

-**RISC-V Steel** is a free collection of RISC-V IP cores.
-It features a 32-bit RISC-V processor and a configurable system-on-chip design plus a suite of software and hardware tools aimed to speed up building new RISC-V systems from scratch.

-RISC-V Steel IP cores are written in Verilog and can be either synthesized on FPGAs or manufactured as custom integrated circuits.

-## Available IP cores

-#### RISC-V 32-bit Processor

-Area-optimized 32-bit processor.
-Implements the RV32I instruction set of RISC-V, the Zicsr extension and the Machine-mode privileged architecture.

-#### RISC-V Steel SoC

-All configurable system-on-chip design featuring RISC-V Steel 32-bit Processor + Tightly Coupled Memory + UART.

-## Hello World demo
+## Introduction

+This guide demonstrates how to synthesize the Hello World demo on an FPGA so that you can quickly get started with RISC-V Steel.

-The Hello World demo is an instance of RISC-V Steel SoC that runs a program that sends a Hello World message to a host computer via UART protocol.
-The goal of the demo is to introduce you to our SoC design so that you can expand it and run your own software in it.
+The Hello World demo is an instance of RISC-V Steel SoC IP that sends a Hello World message to a host computer via UART protocol.
+The goal is to introduce you to the SoC design so that you can expand it and run your own software in it.

-This guide will show you the steps to synthesize the Hello World demo for two different FPGA boards:
+---

+## Pre-requisites

+To follow this guide you'll need one of the following FPGA boards:

 * **Digilent** [**Arty A7**](https://digilent.com/reference/programmable-logic/arty-a7/reference-manual)